Water price changes 2026 - 2027

 What businesses need to know

 From 1 April 2026, wholesale water companies will update their charges for clean water and wastewater services.
-Ofwat will sign off final prices before they are published between January and March, but we already have indicative price changes, to help you plan ahead.
+Ofwat will sign off final prices before they are published between January and March.

 What you can expect

-This table shows the indicative overall percentage wholesale charge change for each wholesaler.
+This table shows the average price changes for our customers for each wholesaler.

 It’s important to note: